Meniere's Disease: Raise Awareness

 Bono we really need your help…..

 We are speaking on behalf of the millions of people, worldwide, who suffer lifetime's filled with constant ‘vertigo’ from a little known and very misunderstood disease, known as Meniere's disease.

-Recently a fellow musician, the founder of the Trans Siberian Orchestra, Paul O'Neill died from the effects of Meniere's and another chronic illness.
+Recently, a fellow musician and founder of the Trans Siberian Orchestra, Paul O'Neill died from the effects of Meniere's.
 His band mates said: "For Paul, this was a constant battle, causing him to race against time to write and record as much music as possible, before, like Beethoven, his ears ultimately betrayed him.
 At the time of his death, he was writing two rock operas."

 In the research paper “Impact of Meniere’s Disease on Quality of Life” by the University of California at San Diego, researchers found that the quality of life of Meniere’s patients, while not actively experiencing vertigo, was comparable to adults with life-threatening illnesses such as cancer and AIDS.
 They further discovered that during periods of ‘acute vertigo’ their quality of life dropped to a point that Meniere’s sufferers were on par with non-institutionalized Alzheimer’s, Cancer and AIDS patients six days from death.